 Frequently Asked Questions

 Teams Phone Standard is $8/user/month (included in M365 E5 at no additional cost).
 PSTN connectivity adds to this: Microsoft Calling Plan (domestic) is approximately $12/user/month, international approximately $24/user/month.
-Operator Connect and Direct Routing use third-party carrier rates (typically $2–$8/user/month depending on volume).
-Total Teams Phone cost per user: $10–$32/month depending on plan and connectivity choice.
+Operator Connect and Direct Routing use third-party carrier rates (typically $2 to $8/user/month depending on volume).
+Total Teams Phone cost per user: $10 to $32/month depending on plan and connectivity choice.
+The most cost-effective path for high-volume callers is typically Teams Phone with Operator Connect or Direct Routing.

-For existing subscriptions, yes — Teams is included in M365 E3.
+For existing subscriptions, yes.
+Teams is included in M365 E3.
 For new subscriptions in the EU/EEA, Teams may be a separate add-on ($5.25/user/month) due to the unbundling.
 Outside the EU/EEA, new M365 E3 subscriptions generally still include Teams.
 Check your specific agreement and region, as the bundling rules continue to evolve.
+Regardless of region, Teams Phone is NOT included in E3 (it is included in E5).
+See our M365 E3 vs E5 vs F3 comparison.

 Redress Compliance provides independent Microsoft licensing assessments covering Teams standalone vs M365 bundling analysis, Teams Phone cost modelling (Calling Plans vs Operator Connect vs Direct Routing), Teams Rooms budgeting, and EA negotiation support for unbundled Teams pricing.